PROBIC/mGEMS/docs/TUTORIAL.md

 setting, please refer to the README.md file in the root of this repository.

+*Note:* This version of the tutorial assumes that you are using a Themisto version between v0.1.1 and v1.2.0.
+Check the tutorial from an updated version of mGEMS for instructions on how to use newer versions of Themisto.

 ## Requirements
 ### mGEMS pipeline
 - [Themisto](https://github.com/algbio/Themisto)
+- - Themisto version should be between v0.1.1 and v1.2.0
+- - For compatibility with newer versions of Themisto, update your mGEMS installation.
 - [mSWEEP](https://github.com/probic/mSWEEP)
 - [mGEMS](https://github.com/probic/mGEMS)
 - [shovill](https://github.com/tseemann/shovill/)